 Develop advanced skills in traditional and contemporary techniques and collaborate with music scholars, theorists, performers, educators and composers for a well-rounded foundation for your professional career.

-The DMA in music with a concentration in music composition is a comprehensive professional degree program designed for outstanding students of composition who are preparing for professional careers, including teaching positions at the university level.
+The DMA in music with a concentration in music composition is a comprehensive professional degree program designed for outstanding students of acoustic, electronic and multimedia composition who are preparing for professional careers, including teaching positions at the university level.

-This degree program provides extensive faculty interaction as well as opportunities to develop advanced skills in traditional and contemporary compositional techniques with emphasis on fostering students' personal approach to composition.
+This degree program provides extensive faculty interaction as well as opportunities to develop advanced skills in compositional techniques from a wide variety of styles and traditions with emphasis on fostering students' personal approach to composition.
 The opportunity to collaborate with music scholars, theorists, performers, educators and other composers provides students with a broad and well-rounded foundation for advanced careers in music.

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.